royriojas/prepush/README.md

 ![screenshot](prepush-screenshot.png)

 **You might also like**: [precommit](https://npmjs.org/package/precommit).
-A module to install a script for the pre-commit git hook inspired by this module.
+A module to install a script for the `pre-commit` git hook inspired by this module, and [changelogx](https://npmjs.org/package/changelogx) which also provide a script for the
+`commit-msg` git hook.

 ## Install